jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 7.4 Change scope of authorized consent or withdraw your authorization

-You can contact JD Cloud by opening ticket or by phone to change such scope of which you authorize us to continue to collect your personal information or withdraw your authorization.
+You can contact JD Cloud & AI by opening ticket or by phone to change such scope of which you authorize us to continue to collect your personal information or withdraw your authorization.
 You can also withdraw all authorization by which we continue to collect your personal information by canceling the account.

 You shall understand that since the completion of each business function requires some basic personal information, after you withdraw such consent or authorization, we will be unable to continue providing you with such services in regard to such withdrawal of consent and authorization and we will no longer handle the related personal information.
 However, your decision on withdrawing consent or authorization will not affect the personal information handling implemented based on your authorization.

 7.5 For service maintenance and improvement, we will provide you with information exhibition which suits your personal demands better.
-We are probable to combine user information from a specific service of JD Cloud website and information of other service, make a characteristic model and provide user profiling, and show and promote information and commercial advertisement probably, including but not limited to news, market activities and promotion information about JD Cloud’s products, promotion information about third parties in cooperation with JD Cloud or other contents you might be interesting. **If you do not prefer to receive commercial electronic information we send to you, you can cancel the information at any time via means below: **
+We are probable to combine user information from a specific service of JD Cloud & AI website and information of other service, make a characteristic model and provide user profiling, and show and promote information and commercial advertisement probably, including but not limited to news, market activities and promotion information about JD Cloud & AI’s products, promotion information about third parties in cooperation with JD Cloud & AI or other contents you might be interesting. **If you do not prefer to receive commercial electronic information we send to you, you can cancel the information at any time via means below: **

 (1) You can cancel the promotion information subscription via email in the email subscription menu of PC JD Mall account setting page.

 (2) You can cancel the mobile promotion SMS sent to you at any time by replying "TDjdcloud".

 (3) We will recommend individual commodities to you based on your personal information and cooperation with a third-party platform or media ("platform").
 Such personal information include purchase in the website, access the affiliated company's website and the like.
-The platform only provides us with a window to display commodities and the window links to such display information of personalized commodities in JD Cloud site as managed by JD Cloud, so we will not provide any of your personal information for any advertiser.
-If you are unwilling to accept JD Cloud to recommend services in a single platform, please contact the platform to disable it.
+The platform only provides us with a window to display commodities and the window links to such display information of personalized commodities in JD Cloud & AI site as managed by JD Cloud & AI, so we will not provide any of your personal information for any advertiser.
+If you are unwilling to accept JD Cloud & AI to recommend services in a single platform, please contact the platform to disable it.
 You acknowledge and understand that the platform is an independent economic entity and JD is unable to manage it.

 (4) To protect your privacy, we will not push promotion or commodity information related to religious faith, sex, disease and relevant sensitive materials to you by any way and means.